 Testing Center Services

-Students who take distance learning courses may come to the main campus to take exams.
-Visit the Testing Center Web site (www.tcc.fl.edu/testingcenter) for information.
+Students who take online courses may come to the main campus to take exams.
+Visit the Testing Center website (www.tcc.fl.edu/testingcenter) for information.

-Distance learners who reside outside of Leon, Gadsden and Wakulla counties may use proctor services for SPI/WEB course testing.
-Please contact the Distance Learning Testing Office at (850) 201-6440 for details.
+Online learners who reside outside of Leon, Gadsden and Wakulla counties may use proctor services for web course testing.
+Please contact the testing office at (850) 201-6440 for details.

 Student Right of Privacy

-The College maintains various records to assist students enrolled in traditional, distance learning or correspondence course environments in achieving their educational goals.
-These records are regarded as confidential and information contained in them can be released only with the written permission of the student.
+The College maintains various records to assist students enrolled in traditional or online course environments in achieving their educational goals.
+These records are regarded as confidential, and information contained in them can be released only with the written permission of the student.